SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utility, AoE

 Effects:
-All environmental effects caused by ninjutsu (such
-as Yomi Numa, or Four Pillar Bind) end immediately, and no such techniques may be activated for double the user's ninjutsu damage bonus worth of IC; however, this cannot end or disperse B- or A-rank Katon techniques.
+All environmental effects caused by ninjutsu (such as Yomi Numa, or Four Pillar Bind) end immediately, and no such techniques may be activated for double the user's ninjutsu damage bonus worth of IC; however, this cannot end or disperse B- or A-rank Katon techniques.
 Any Ignite status effects have their severity halved (round down), and any Immobilization with set durations (meaning, ones that fade by a certain amount every so-many IC) are removed, as is any Paralysis that was originally caused by a Raiton technique.
-This technique can only be used outside.

 \--------------------------------------------------------------------------------------------------------

 # **Katon**

+## Fire (Katon)

+If you ever find yourself completely submerged in water, Katon jutsu won't work.
+This can be done in any environment with 1k\+ Gallons, but requires a container that can retain that much (like a lake).

 [|E-Ranks|](#katon-e-rank)
 [|D-Ranks|](#katon-d-rank)